Alex Jones (footballer, born 1994)

-Jones began his career with West Bromwich Albion, and in 2015 spent time with Grimsby Town of the National League.
+Jones began his career with West Bromwich Albion; in 2015, he spent time with Grimsby Town of the National League.
 A loan move to A-League club Wellington Phoenix in 2016 fell through because of an administrative error by New Zealand Football.
-He joined Port Vale on a five-month loan deal in August 2016, and signed a two-and-a-half-year contract with Bradford City the following January.
+He joined Port Vale on a five-month loan deal in August 2016 and signed a two-and-a-half-year contract with Bradford City the following January.
 He left Bradford in 2019, following a loan spell at Cambridge United.
 He spent the 2019–20 season with Scottish club Partick Thistle and later signed with Northampton Town in March 2021.
-He joined Tamworth in November 2021.
+He joined Tamworth in November 2021 and helped the club to the Southern League Premier Division Central title at the end of the 2022–23 season.
+Tamworth won the National League North title the following season, though Jones spent some of the campaign away on loan at Stourbridge.
+He joined Stourbridge permanently in June 2024.

 Career

 West Bromwich Albion

 Jones was born in Sutton Coldfield, and began his football career as a youngster with West Bromwich Albion at the age of 12.
 He was a member of the team that won the UK finals of the Nike Premier Cup in 2009, and took up a two-year scholarship in 2011.
 When his initial scholarship ended in 2013, he was given a third year.
 During the 2013–14 season he helped the club's reserve team win the Birmingham Senior Cup, and in May 2015 he signed his first professional contract, of one year with the option of a second.
 Jones sustained an injury during a pre-season friendly that kept him out for three months; he scored twice on his return to the under-21 team, and came up with another two goals in his next three matches.
 Nevertheless, the club decided not to take up the option on his contract – which came as a shock to the player – and in the latter part of the season he had trials with Walsall and Birmingham City.